 Norway is a once-in-a-lifetime destination - it is simply one of the most beautiful countries on each, with remarkable landscapes, steep-sided fjords, magnificent glaciers, polar bears, reindeer and musk oxen, cosmopolitan cities, and Scandinavian sophistication.
-Whether you want to explore the Lofoten Islands, go on a wildlife safari in Svalbard, roam an art gallery in Bergen, or witness the Northern Light, while you are in Norway, you won't want to waste any time worrying about your travel money - so why not let us help you organise your Norwegian Krone before you go?
+While you are there you won't want to waste any time worrying about your travel money - so why not let us help you organise your Norwegian Krone?

-If you want to get your NOK sorted before your holiday, you can order your FX at any of our stores or order it online whenever you want and just pick up instore at your convenience.
+If you want to get your NOK sorted before your holiday, you can buy your currency at any of our stores or order it online and just pick it up instore.

 1, 5, 10, 20 kr

 50 kr, 100 kr, 200 kr, 500 kr, 1,000 kr